tethysplatform/tethys/docs/installation/production/system_dependencies.rst

 Supervisor
 ==========

 `Supervisor <http://supervisord.org/>`_ is a process control system.
 It allows users to control and monitor many processes on UNIX-like operating systems.
-Supervisor is used in the Tethys Platform production deployment to control the NGINX and Daphne server processes.
+Supervisor is used in the Tethys Portal production deployment to control the NGINX and Daphne server processes.

     1. Install Supervisor as follows: